 - 1. Remove the screw (M2x3) that secures the wireless-card bracket to the system board. - 2.
 Lift the wireless-card bracket off the wireless card. - 3.
 Disconnect the antenna cables from the wireless card. - 4.
-Lift the wireless card at an angle and slide the wireless card out from the M.2 wireless card slot on the system board.
+Lift at an angle and remove the wireless card from the M.2 wireless card slot on the system board.